Engineer-Aman/Hotel-Data-Analysis/README.md

 In above chart we can observe the reservation status by segment.
 We can see that online travel agent have highest reservation number where in it more than 50% reservations get canceled by them.
 Also we can observe that after Online TA, offline TA/TO have highest reservation number and in it near 40% of reservation get canceled.
 In the entire segment Aviation segment have less number of reservation.

 ## Hypothesis:
-1. More cancellations occure when prices are high
+1. More cancellations occure when prices are high.
 2. When there is a longer waiting list customers tend to cancle more frequently.
 3. The majority of clients are coming from offline travel agent to make their reservations.